The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 While research on the direct, long-term impact on the recipient’s recovery is more complex, the consensus is clear:

-Crucial Bridge to Care: The immediate, non-judgmental support provided through ALGEE is essential for de-escalation and safety in a crisis.
+Crucial Bridge to Care: The immediate, non-judgmental support provided through ALGES is essential for de-escalation and safety in a crisis.
 The framework is powerful because it simultaneously reduces shame through non-judgmental support and provides a practical pathway directly to professional care, acting as a lifeline when the person needs it most.

 Your community needs First Aiders.